dangsonbk/1linePython/binarysearch-com-easy.md

 - shift input by one and zip with original input.

-- compare item in each zip, reproduce 1, -1, 0 corresponding to larger, smaller, equal
+- compare items in each zip, reproduce 1, -1, 0 corresponding to larger, smaller, equal

 - if list is strictly increasing or strictly decreasing, then number of 1s or -1s must equal `len(input)-1`